-In September 2017 Waag Society combined with the Do It Together Science Bus to create a full day Smart Kids Lab workshop.
-A new experiment was conducted every hour and consisted https://togethersciencebus.eu/ WeObserve D.3.1: Develop infrastructure and WeObserve toolkits for scaling up citizen engagement in citizen observatories of the children going on a tour of the local terrain to do measurements and then mapping their experimental results on a large map of the terrain.
+In September 2017 Waag Society combined with the Do It Together Science Bus9 to create a full day Smart Kids Lab workshop.
+A new experiment was conducted every hour and consisted of the children going on a tour of the local terrain to do measurements and then mapping their experimental results on a large map of the terrain.
 The instructables used were: microbe, mineral, acid, sound and particle.
 [Knowledge transfer into other projects, Education programmes on citizen sensing].

-The Smart Kids Lab tools have been used in a long term program called Fabschool Kids, combining DIY skills for kids with environmental sensing.
+The Smart Kids Lab tools have been used in a long term program called Fabschool Kids, combining DIY skills for kids with environmental sensing10.
 [Education programmes on citizen sensing].